PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 libraries.

 The bridge between the quantum and classical worlds is provided in PennyLane via *interfaces*.
-Currently, there are three built-in interfaces: NumPy, PyTorch, JAX, and TensorFlow.
+Currently, there are four built-in interfaces: NumPy, PyTorch, JAX, and TensorFlow.
 These interfaces make each of these libraries quantum-aware, allowing quantum circuits to be treated just like any other operation.